 I have been scrutinizing my post FI budget – looking for ways to bring my early retirement date forward.
 I’ll take anything at this point to make that happen.
 And whilst I was watching the dog with all her boundless energy and enthusiasm for life I suddenly thought – if this was my life, what would I need to escape from?
 When you don’t have to spend all the sunny days of the year stuck in an office praying that the weather will stick around for the weekend, your priorities change.

-Because I took my current expenses as a starting point, my post FI budget includes a sizeable chunk for holidays abroad – close to 20% of my overall costs.
+Because I took my current expenses as a starting point, my post FI budget includes a sizeable chunk for holidays abroad.
 I’m starting to think this is somewhat excessive and I could have found a really quick win to shave some time off my working life.

 Do I want travel to be part of my future?
 Yes, of course I do, who wouldn’t?
 But how much do I want that?
 Free of the stresses of working life, the need for a holiday is suddenly far less.
 Is building in expensive breaks really worth the sacrifice of a few more year’s work?
 Sometimes it takes a pivot in our way of thinking to make us judge how much we really want something.